-Most DNA testing companies like Ancestry DNA allows you to change a lot in your profile settings and protect your privacy.
+Most DNA testing companies like Ancestry DNA allow you to change a lot in your profile settings and protect your privacy.
 For example, you can choose the amount of information your potential cousins or relatives should know about you and how they can contact you.
 You can also change your profile photos, email address, profile name, and permissions to use your DNA information for research.
 Ancestry DNA takes you straight to these options when you click a link that comes with your results.

 Now, what can you do with the information you learn?
 There are a few things you can do with the information you got from your DNA testing.

 However, you have to be cautious about your privacy.
 Whenever you upload your data to these sites, you are taking a privacy risk.
 It's necessary to do thorough research and upload your information only to DNA companies with trusted and proven records.

 It's easy to misinterpret genealogical records if you're not fully aware of what it entails.
 The best thing you can do is to educate yourself more on issues concerning genealogy and ethnicity.
 The International Society of Genetic Genealogy offers lots of useful materials necessary to learn more about everything ancestry and genealogy.

 Your genetic information is very useful.
 There are lots of advantages you can get from the information that came out of your DNA results.
 Apart from knowing your ancestry, it is also beneficial for health testing.
 You can determine potential health risks and medical conditions common to your ancestry and family lineage.